 - Add a thin layer of grass, wood shavings, or sawdust to the bottom of the bird house to provide additional insulation and to make it easier to clean the house the following spring.

 - Use a dark shingle or similar cover on the roof of the bird house to darken it.
 Not only will this provide additional insulation, but the darker color will trap more solar heat each day.
 Allow the cover to overhang the entrance more than a typical roof to provide better protection from snow and rain.

 - Position the house in an appropriate location to protect roosting birds.
 Be sure the entrance is facing away from prevailing winds, and place it where it will receive afternoon sunlight to keep warmer later in the evening.
 Placing the house under a home's eaves or tucked near the trunk of a tree are both great options, but be sure the placement is still safe from predators.

 When Winter Ends

 No matter whether you plan to store your bird houses or convert them to roost boxes, be ready for spring to arrive and have your bird houses prepared for early nesting birds.
-While stored bird houses will only need a cursory inspection the following spring before they are ready for birds, roost boxes will need to be changed back into bird houses and thoroughly cleaned again before families take up residence.
+While stored bird houses will only need a cursory inspection the following spring before they are ready, roost boxes will need to be changed back into bird houses and thoroughly cleaned again before families take up residence.

-Winterizing your bird houses will help protect them for next spring's nesting season, and if you choose to convert them to roost boxes, birds will enjoy the shelter all winter long.
+Winterizing bird houses will help protect them for next spring's nesting season, and if you choose to convert them to roost boxes, birds will enjoy the shelter all winter long.
 By taking the appropriate steps for either storage or conversion, birders can extend the life and usefulness of all their bird houses so they will be able to enjoy generation after generation of healthy bird families in every season.